agiUnderground/useless-agent/README.md

 > [!TIP]
 > Like to burn money?
 Try more capable LLMs; using DeepSeek R1 instead of v3 would probably make the program more capable of doing nothing.

-How the project started: I just wanted to take a screenshot over the network.

 ### Todo list:
 - [ ] Build a single fully static binary.